ratemydonkeys/ratemydonkeys.github.io/index.md

 questions.
 - **Grades:** Could be better.
 - **Workload & Difficulty:** Waits until it is too lte.
-- **Engagement & Helpfulness:** The classroom would be a wild place without him,
+- **Engagement & Helpfulness:** The classroom would be a wild place without him
 - **Donkey Quality:** Canada's loudest

 ## ECE327 -- Winter 2025 (Elite Donkey #1 -- Egyptian)